 In this guide, we’ll explain the process, its benefits and pitfalls, and your other options for paying off debt.

 What Is a Home Equity Loan?

-A home equity loan refers to a secured loan based upon and secured with home equity.
+A home equity loan is a type of second mortgage that refers to a secured loan based upon and secured with home equity.
 Calculate your home’s equity by subtracting any remaining mortgage balance from its current market value.
+This gives you an idea of the loan amount you can expect, minus the closing costs.
 If you were to sell your home, this amount is what you would walk away with from the sale.